 Other factors that may affect your chances of having twins are your ethnicity and your age.
 African American women are more likely to conceive twins than Caucasian women, whereas Asian women have a lower chance of conceiving twins.
 Twins are also more common in older women.

-Take a folic acid supplement: There have been a few studies on the link between folic acid and conceiving twins.
+There have been a few studies on the link between folic acid and conceiving twins.
 One Australian study found that women who took folic acid before they got pregnant were more likely to conceive twins.
 In fact, according to this study, you may have a 40% or greater chance of conceiving twins if you take folic acid while you are trying to conceive.
 Some other studies have shown contradictory results making it hard to say for sure if folic acid actually increases your odds of conceiving twins.
-Nevertheless, folic acid also helps to prevent neural tube defects so it is a good idea to take a folic acid supplement (or a multi vitamin with folic acid) even if you aren’t trying to conceive twins.
+Nevertheless, folic acid also helps to prevent neural tube defects so it is a good idea to take a folic acid supplement (or a multivitamin with folic acid) even if you aren’t trying to conceive twins.

-Try to conceive shortly after discontinuing birth control pills: Sometimes when a woman quits using birth control pills, her body gets “out of wack” as it tries to start regulating its own hormone production again.
+Sometimes when a woman quits using birth control pills, her body gets “out of whack” as it tries to start regulating its own hormone production again.
 If a woman has been using the pill for six months or more, her body adjusts to the birth control controlling her hormones.
 When she stops taking the pill, her body may take a cycle or two to get her hormones working the way they are supposed to.
 When this happens, women sometimes receive a little too much hormone stimulation.
 This can cause the ovaries to release one too many eggs during the first ovulatory cycle or two after discontinuing the pill.
 So if you want to have twins, the first cycle or two after stopping the pill is a great time to try!